Infineon/optiga-trust-m-overview/README.md

 <img src="docs/images/optiga_trust_m_uson10.png" width="300" >

-The OPTIGA™ Trust M is a high-end security controller with Common Criteria EAL 6+ (high) certified hardware.
+The OPTIGA™ Trust M is a high-end security controller based on Common Criteria EAL 6+ (high) certified hardware.
-It keeps your data secure and accelerates cryptographic operations on embedded plattforms.
+It keeps your data secured and accelerates cryptographic operations on embedded plattforms.

 For more information, visit the [Product Webpage](https://www.infineon.com/cms/en/product/security-smart-card-solutions/optiga-embedded-security-solutions/optiga-trust/optiga-trust-m-sls32aia/) or skip to the [Product Information](#product-information) section.